• Home

 1. Valid photo ID

-4. Application fee of $40.00.
-This can be paid in the office by Cash or Money order and is charged on all rental applicants for the purpose of verifying the information furnished on this application.
+5. Application fee of $40.
+This can be paid in the office with cash or money order and is charged for each rental application for the purpose of verifying the information furnished by the applicant.

 Each adult applicant must apply.
 To be considered, we suggest good credit with no collections, rental history and rental references, established job history, and that gross income is at least 3 times the rent.